htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

     The other optional variables are:

      ``DAEMON_LIST`` :index:`DAEMON_LIST`
-        Described in the :doc:`/admin-manual/configuration-macros` section.
-To have the checkpoint server managed by the *condor_master*, the ``DAEMON_LIST`` variable's value must list both ``MASTER`` and ``CKPT_SERVER``.
+        Described in the :ref:`admin-manual/configuration-macros:condor_master
+        configuration file macros` section.
+To have
+        the checkpoint server managed by the *condor_master*, the ``DAEMON_LIST`` variable's value must list both ``MASTER`` and ``CKPT_SERVER``.
 Also add ``STARTD`` to allow jobs to run on the